-Enclosed herein as Exhibit A is the Glide In Easement, recorded on December 17, 1996, and acquired by the United States of America from Glide In Ranch.
-The United States acquired a perpetual conservation easement over a total of 851.93 acres under authority of the Migratory Bird Conservation Act of February 18, 1929 (16 U.S.C.
+Enclosed herein as Exhibit A is the Easement by which Upper Swanston Ranch, Inc., Swanston Properties, and G. Erling Linggi, Trustee of the Marilyn J. Linggi Testamentary Trust, granted to the United States by Grant of Easement recorded on April 16, 1999, a perpetual conservation easement over a total of 2,494.67 acres under authority of the Migratory Bird Conservation Act of February 18, 1929 (16 U.S.C.
 715, et seq. as amended), which authorizes the Secretary of the Interior to acquire certain lands or interests therein for waterfowl habitat.
 The purpose of this easement is to maintain habitat for waterfowl.

-The United States expended one million one hundred seven thousand five hundred nine and 00/100 dollars (\$1,107,509.00) for the easement, which is a component part of the National Wildlife Refuge System and subject to pertinent National Wildlife Refuge system laws and regulations.
+The United States expended four million dollars (\$4,000,000.00) for the easement, which is a component part of the National Wildlife Refuge System and subject to pertinent National Wildlife Refuge system laws and regulations.
+The parcel now in ownership to ML Farms Inc., a duck club, is a portion of this larger Upper Swanston Ranch easement, consisting of 156 acres.

-Notably, the easement in Paragraph 6 specifically provides that the Grantor "shall not grant any additional easements, rights-of-way, or other interests in the Easement Lands, other than a fee or leasehold interest, or grant or otherwise transfer to any other person or entity or to other lands or otherwise abandom or relinquish any Easement Waters without the prior written authorization of Grantee given through the U.S. Fish and Wildlife Service.
+Notably, the easement in Paragraph 6 specifically provides that the Grantor "shall not grant any additional easements, rights-of-way, or other interests in the Easement Lands, other than a fee or leasehold interest, or grant or otherwise transfer to any other person or entity or to other lands or otherwise abandon or relinquish any Easement Waters without the prior written authorization of Grantee given through the U.S. Fish and Wildlife Service.
 Such authorization will be given unless the Secretary or his designated representative determines that the proposed interest or transfer will interfere with the use of the Easement Lands as waterfowl habitat suitable for migratory birds or interfere with the availability of Easement Waters for the Easement Lands."
-Paragraph 4 of the Easement prohibits the Grantor from altering the existing topography, or from otherwise altering or using or permitting the use by third parties of the Easement Lands for any purpose without the prior written authorization of the Service.
-Such authorization will only be given if the Secretary of the Interior or her designated representative determines that the proposed activity will not change the character of the Easement Lands or adversely affect the use of the Easement Lands as waterfowl habitat suitable for migratory birds or interfere with the secretary.
+Paragraph 3 of the Easement prohibits the Grantor from altering the existing topography, or from otherwise altering or using or permitting the use by third parties of the Easement Lands for any purpose without the prior written authorization of the Service.
+Such authorization will only be given if the Secretary of the Interior or her designated representative determines that the proposed activity will not change the character of the Easement Lands or adversely affect the use of the Easement Lands as waterfowl habitat suitable for migratory birds.

-If the proposed flowage easement affects the Service's easement interest, the Service must first make a compatibility determination before authorizing this use $(16 \text{ U.S. Code } \S 668dd(d)(3)(A)(i))$.
+If the proposed flowage easement affects the Service's easement interest, the Service must first make a compatibility determination before authorizing this use (16 U.S. Code § 668dd(d)(3)(A)(i)).
 A compatibility determination is a written determination signed and dated by the Refuge Manager and Regional Chief, signifying that a proposed or existing use of a national wildlife refuge is a compatible use or is not a compatible use.
 Compatible use means a proposed or existing wildlife-dependent recreational use or any other use of a national wildlife refuge that, based on sound professional judgment, will not materially interfere with or detract from the fulfillment of the National Wildlife Refuge System mission or the purpose(s) of the national wildlife refuge (50 CFR 25.12(a)).
 In making the determination, the Refuge Manager must consider not only the direct impacts of a use but also the indirect impacts associated with the use and the cumulative impacts of the use when conducted in conjunction with other existing or planned uses of the refuge, and uses of adjacent lands or waters that may exacerbate the effects of a refuge use (603 FW 2.11B(3)).